top of page

 Well, that really depends on the article being made and what work I have booked and am working on.

-To give you an idea; My calendar is usually booked out for 6 to 8 weeks.
+To give you an idea; The waiting list varies between 4 and 6 months.
 Then add the time it takes to make and shipping time.

-Guitar straps take around 2 days to make - a little longer if there is personalisation to do.
+• Guitar straps (https://www.psleathers.com/leather-commissions/custom-guitar-straps)take around 2 days to make - a little longer if there is personalisation to do.

-The roofers belt pouches were 4 days per set.
+• The roofers belt pouches w(https://www.psleathers.com/projects/roofers-belt-pouches-made-to-order)ere 4 days per set and this toolbox t(https://www.psleathers.com/projects/bespoke-leather-toolbox)ook 5 days.

 In most cases, I have to order raw materials as it is not possible to stock materials for every situation.